They are not happy children, they are frustrated children and without illusion

 Some clothes, shoes or accessories, because children grow up very fast and they always need it.
 Something to read.
 Something that really makes them excited.
 Something they need, like material for an extra school.

-Maria Soto He acknowledges that many parents ask him what to give their children.
+Maria Soto acknowledges that many parents ask what to give their children.
 And their answer is simpler than this rule: let’s give them “whatever they want & rdquor ;.
-For Maria, it makes no sense to spend “the year making little consumerist monsters and precisely, on the most magical night of the year, give them something they need & rdquor ;.
+For María, it makes no sense to spend “the year making little consumerist monsters and precisely, on the most magical night of the year, give them something they need & rdquor ;.

 Likewise, María Soto points out that “in our house we decided a long time ago to give them ALL THE TOYS IN THE WORLD in three boxes: one with materials (glue, paints, brushes, scissors, tapes, brackets, stickers, etc.), another with recycled paper and another with various materials that we are reusing (cardboard, fabric, cardboard, wool, packaging waste) & mldr; & rdquor; and he tells us that “this week we have made a telescope, some walkies, little gifts to thank grandparents for the year, a remote-controlled car and a paper plane for Xabi’s birthday present, because surely he still doesn’t have that & mldr; “